Loading...

 Navigate criminal proceedings.

-Being arrested for a DUI in Houston, Tennessee can be a frightening and confusing experience.
-This guide is designed to provide you with immediate, practical information about what to expect and the steps you need to take to protect your rights.
+Being arrested for DUI can lead to immediate uncertainty.
+The Houston County Sheriff's Office actively enforces DUI laws in the area, and this guide provides you with immediate, practical information about what to expect and the steps you need to take to protect your rights.
 We'll cover everything from the immediate aftermath of the arrest to navigating the legal system and getting your life back on track.
 Remember, this guide provides general information and is not a substitute for legal advice from a qualified attorney.

 Missing deadlines can have serious consequences in a DUI case.
 Pay close attention to these critical dates:

 Houston County, Tennessee, like other areas, actively enforces DUI laws.
 Expect to see increased patrols during holidays and weekends.
-Law enforcement officers are trained to identify signs of impairment, and they may use sobriety checkpoints to detect drunk drivers.
+Law enforcement officers, including the Houston County Sheriff, are trained to identify signs of impairment, and they may use sobriety checkpoints to detect drunk drivers.
 Given Houston County's rural nature, be aware that law enforcement may be patrolling back roads and highways.